AzBuilder/terrakube/README.md

 To learn more about Terrakube [go to the complete documentation.](https://docs.terrakube.io/)

 ### Contributing
-Terrakube is open to any idea or feedback.
-See our [Contribute Guide](CONTRIBUTING.md) for more deatils
+Terrakube welcomes any idea or feedback from the community.
+If you want to contribute to this project, please read our [Contribution Guide](CONTRIBUTING.md) for more details.

-### Community
-You can reach Terrakube community and developers via the following channels:

-- Q & A : Github Discussions
-- Chat : The #argo-cd Slack channel

 ### Sponsors